-The government of Laos is expected to implement an electronic visa system in the coming months.
+The government of Laos has decided to implement an electronic visa system form June 2019.
 Travelers from eligible countries will be able to obtain the eVisa for Laos by completing an online application form with their personal details and passport information.

 Laos joins several other countries across the world that have already implemented electronic visa systems.
 The Laos eVisa system should contribute to smoother immigration controls.
 Many countries, including Laos, hope that by providing an online visa more foreign visitors will be drawn to visit them, thus benefiting the growing tourism industry.

 The Lao People’s Democratic Republic will not the be the first country in Southeast Asia to have an electronic visa system.
 At the moment, Cambodia, Vietnam, and Myanmar offer an online visa option for tourism purposes.
-The electronic system for Laos is being developed and the eVisa for Laos should be introduced soon.
+After a long development period, the electronic system for Laos will finally be introduced in June 2019 in a move to attract more tourism to the country.

-According to the Vientiane Times, the electronic visa services are set to be offered at the end of this year or early in 2019 in a move to attract more tourists.
 Only foreign tourists of specific nations will be eligible to apply for the eVisa for Laos.
+The full list is yet to be announced, but is expected to include citizens of Australia, Canada, The United States and Japan.
 This online visa will be a single entry visa and will grant its holder a stay of up to 30 days.
 At the moment, tourists can extend their stay in Laos by paying 10 USD per additional day.

 Currently, foreigners of many countries including Australia, Canada, the U.S., and European Union member countries can get the Laos visa on arrival when they land or enter in any of the 22 selected international border checkpoints.
 Travelers with a passport from some Middle Eastern and African countries are required to apply for a Laos tourist visa at an embassy or consulate.

 What are the benefits of a Laos eVisa